The Customization Paradox in NetSuite Environments

 These metrics enable data-driven refinement of governance frameworks, highlighting areas requiring additional oversight or process improvement.

 Establishing this comprehensive governance framework requires initial investment but consistently delivers substantial returns through reduced maintenance costs, improved upgrade experiences, and enhanced system performance.
-How does your organization approach NetSuite customization governance?
+What are your thoughts on approaching NetSuite customization governance?
+I’d be interested to hear your perspectives; feel free to connect with me on LinkedIn.